Gaotrees/caffe-doc/Development.md

   * `Backward_cpu` for its gradient (Optional -- a layer can be forward-only)
 - (Optional) Implement the GPU versions `Forward_gpu` and `Backward_gpu` in `layers/your_layer.cu`.
 - Add your layer to `proto/caffe.proto`, updating the next available ID.
 Also declare parameters, if needed, in this file.
-- Register your layer in your cpp file with the macro provided in `layer_factory.hpp`.
-Assuming that you have a new layer `MyAwesomeLayer` and the layer type in the proto is `AWESOME`, you can register it with the following command:
+- Instantiate and register your layer in your cpp file with the macro provided in `layer_factory.hpp`.
+Assuming that you have a new layer `MyAwesomeLayer` and the layer type in the proto is `AWESOME`, you can achieve it with the following command:
 ````
+INSTANTIATE_CLASS(MyAwesomeLayer);
 REGISTER_LAYER_CLASS(AWESOME, MyAwesomeLayer);
 ````
+You should put the registration code in your own cpp file, so your implementation of a layer is self-contained.
 - Optionally, you can also register a Creator if your layer has multiple engines.
 For an example on how to define a creator function and register it, see `GetConvolutionLayer` in `caffe/layer_factory.cpp`.
 - Write tests in `test/test_your_layer.cpp`.
 Use `test/test_gradient_check_util.hpp` to check that your Forward and Backward implementations are in numerical agreement.